don’t feel like reading all this? here are my top recommendations

 Mosquito net clothing

-I find mosquito repellent clothes to be useful where the threat of malaria is really high or if you don’t want to be eaten alive.
-They’re particularly useful in tropical regions if you plan to be outdoors all day, say in the rainforest or near a swamp or wetland.
-Most times, though, repellent products you spray on will be enough.
+I find mosquito-repellent clothes to be useful where the threat of malaria is really high or if you don’t want to be eaten alive.
+They’re particularly useful to pack for tropical regions if you plan to be outdoors all day, say in the rainforest or near a swamp or wetland.
+Most times, though, repellent products you spray on will be enough and should definitely be added to your first aid kit checklist.

 A few other types of mosquito netting